tadfry/base/README.md

 # Base
-I am getting the ball rolling with my base HTML/CSS/JAVASCRIPT set up.
+My base set up for HTML/CSS/JS.

 This is a work in progress.